darja/android-cheatsheet/android/general.md

 * `onDestroy`
 * `onDetach`

+Fragments were introduced in Android 3 (Honeycomb), that was designed by tablets.
+Originally they were designed to help making UI for tablets more efficient.
+Tablets have bigger screens than phones, so we can place more pieces of UI.
+Classic example is master-detail flow: on a phone items list and details are shown separately, but on a tablet we have enough space for both.

 ## Service

 Services are designed to perform long-running operations without user interaction.
 Services has higher priority than activities.
 Service runs in the caller thread.
 If a caller is destroyed, service continues working.